 Getting invested in these contemporary novels will make learning feel like fun, encourage you to read in French more frequently and might even inspire you to read more works by the authors mentioned.
 Remember, when you get enjoyment out of something, you’re much more likely to remember it and, therefore, learn.

-So grab it, or one of the other books on this list, and start reading!
+So grab one or more of the books on this list, and start reading!

 And one more thing...

 If you like learning French on your own time and from the comfort of your smart device, then I'd be remiss to not tell you about FluentU.

 FluentU has a wide variety of great content, like interviews, documentary excerpts and web series, as you can see here: